Jelle-M/mosaic-faces/README.md

 python mosaic.py reference tiles/
 ```

+## Issues and Challenges
+All faces are extracted from video footage.
+If you only want a select number of subjects, faces
+from other people will also be extracted.
+Added face recognition could solve
+this issue.

+Colors are limited.
+When creating mosaic from faces it's difficult to represent
+the complete color spectrum.
+Shifting weights of the color channels of some
+faces could help create better looking mosaics.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details